The key differences between the Q and Displayr user interfaces fall into four broad categories:

 Banners are also created by dragging onto an existing crosstab.

-Statistics are added via the object inspector
+Statistics are added via the Properties

-Variables and variable sets are modified either by directly interacting with them in the Data Sets tree, which is located at the bottom-left of the screen.
+Variables and variable sets are modified either by directly interacting with them in the Data Sources tree, which is located at the bottom-left of the screen.
 For example, reorder by dragging, and split by right-clicking on them.

 New variables are created by hovering over the variables in the Data Sources tree and pressing the + button.